 Table of Contents

 When creating new fields, the 'Label' field is the actual question that will be displayed in the eCRF.
 It is advised to also use the 'Variable name' field.
 The variable name will assume the value entered in the respective field for each subject and is important for the export of data and your final analysis, as well as for any calculation fields using that value.

 The label ‘Year of birth’ will be displayed in the data entry view when creating a participant:

-If you want to edit the field label, you can double-click on it and directly edit.
+If you want to edit the field label or variable, you can double-click on it and directly edit.